mrprkr/paywithcoin.info/README.md

 The stylesheets are currently generated in middleware on request. the `/public/css` folder is immutable and should not be modified, instead edit `/src/styles` and restart the app.

 ## Todo
+- OG tags for unfurling
+- Store images (to prevent CORS issues)
 - style submit success/warning messages
 - publish/verify/manage stores page